aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/023_integrate_eks_with_gitlab_agent_for_ci_push.md

     | KUBE_INGRESS_BASE_DOMAIN | <mark>\<the Load Balancer IP\>.nip.io</mark> | No      | No   |

 {{< admonition type=success title="Accomplished Outcomes" open=true >}}

+1. Integrate a Kubernetes Cluster with GitLab using the GitLab Agent.
+2. Create the integration at a group level so it works for all subgroups and projects.
-1. Applications deployed to the EKS cluster using Auto DevOps will have full dynamic [review environments](https://docs.gitlab.com/ee/ci/review_apps/) support, which requires:
+3. **[Dev Environments Only]** Enable applications deployed to the EKS cluster using Auto DevOps will have full dynamic [review environments](https://docs.gitlab.com/ee/ci/review_apps/) support, which requires:
-2. Can resolve External, Dynamic DNS names (via the dynamic DNS service nip.io combined with the Ingress).
+   1. Can resolve External, Dynamic DNS names (via the dynamic DNS service nip.io combined with the Ingress).
-3. With SSL urls (via cert-manager).
+   2. With SSL urls (via cert-manager).{{< /admonition >}}
-{{% /admonition %}}